MMI in Dominican Republic

 Villa Los Almacigos

 This community is about 5 hours west of Santo Domingo.
-There are approximately 30,000 people.
-Most of the people earn a daily wage from agriculture.
+There are approximately 30,000 people living in Villa Los Almacigos.
+Most of the people earn a daily wage in agriculture.

-* Project Description: The surgical team will work in a local hospital with 1 OR, 1 delivery room, and about 20 beds.
-Without MMI's involvement, patients in these communities need to travel to larger cities to get medical attention.
-They often cannot call for an appointment as that service is not usually provided.
-They need to travel back and forth several times to do all the tests and get a surgery scheduled.
+* Project Description: The surgical team works in a local hospital with 1 OR, 1 delivery room, and about 20 beds.
+With MMI's involvement, patients in these communities hare given another option rather than needing to travel to large cities to get medical attention.

 202 m (663 ft )